 - Regeneresen is a group of injectable drugs that restore the protein biosynthesis disturbed by the formation of a tumour.
 The high selectivity of RNA in the composition of the drug, allows it to act precisely on the organs affected by cancer.

-- Artesunate is a natural medication based on the component of wormwood (artemisinin), the creation of which was awarded the Nobel Prize in 2015.
+- Artesunate is a natural medication, the creation of which was awarded the Nobel Prize in 2015.
 The drug destroys cancer cells and blood vessels feeding the tumour.

 - Curcumin is a natural plant pigment that causes tumour cell apoptosis and inhibits tumour metastasis.
 The reports of clinical investigations of curcumin in cancer treatment were published in Clinical Gastroenterology Hepatology and Molecules journals, as well as on the Australian Science Network website.